DeanPol/master-doshi/README.md

 - Added more verbs in the database Verb model.
 - Removed unused packages.
 - Added installation steps to this file.

+### 1.0.2

+Added Start Over and End Quiz controls.

+- Created and passed more callback functions to handle end game and reset hooks.
+- Removed some unused code/imports.
+- Added more comments.